 Often a trout will hit the kastmaster during the drop.
 If that happens there is usually a pause or jerk mid fall.
 Sometimes the line even speeds up and peels off rapidly.
 This is the time to close the bail arm and set the hook.

 Once on the bottom, I reel in a little slack, then start pumping the rod.
 By lifting it up then slowly lowering it to allow the kastmaster to flutter down again.
 I try to lower my rod slowly, keeping up with the decent of the lure.
 There is no need to jig fast when targeting trout.

 If I know where the trout should be holding.
 I usually keep the lure appropriately where the fish are.
 I will do half a dozen jig motions.
 Then I will open the bail arm and let it flutter back to the bottom.
 I rarely wind it all the way to the surface unless I suspect trout are holding in all water depths.

 When targeting trout I only like to troll kastmasters in deeper lakes.
 I beleive Jerkbaits work much better in the shallows.
 Kastmasters tend to sink too quickly for trolling in rivers and over shallow flats.

 The secret for trolling for trout is to move slow.
 Almost the slower the better.
-I trend to place my lure about 80 yards behind my boat then gently troll in a zig-zag pattern or a gentle S sharp.
-That way the kastmaster cuts the corner, and covers water which the boat did not travel over.
+I try to place my lure about 80 yards behind my boat then gently troll in a zig-zag pattern or a gentle S sharp.
+That way the kastmaster cuts the corner, and covers water that the boat did not travel over.